Monarch-High-School/JavaLibraries/README.md

 Before building, the [JFree SVG library](https://www.jfree.org/jfreesvg/) (Download link) should be downloaded as a `.jar` file and added to the classpath.

 ## Building
 No build manager is used because of the range of environments found in a K-12 environment.
-An already-tbuilt `.jar` file can be found in the `target` folder.
+An already-built `.jar` file can be found in the `target` folder.

 ## Usage
 Once built (or if the `.jar` file is downloaded), add the `.jar` file to the classpath.